 - Galcanezumab – This drug will be filed with the FDA by the end of the year as well with similar trial results.

-Upper Cervical Chiropractic Provides Non-Drug Help for Migraines
+Upper Cervical Chiropractic Provides Non-Drug Help

 A headache paper prepared by an upper cervical chiropractor reveals the benefits for both headache and migraine sufferers with some patients going from daily migraine sufferers to being completely migraine free.
 To learn more, contact an upper cervical practitioner near you.